 I’ll talk more about their lifespan and cost next, however if you’re wanting to try shampoo bars without investing a lot of money, start with Rocky Mountain Soap Co.
 Their bar is only $6!

-So, if you’re an outdoor adventurer, ultralight traveler, or carry-on voyageur making the switch to shampoo bars might be a great option for you.
+If you’re an outdoor adventurer, ultralight traveler, or carry-on voyageur, making the switch to shampoo bars might be a great option for you.

 3. Natural Ingredients